 After continually deflecting accusations that it surveilled droves of politicians and journalists using invasive phone-tapping software, the Greek government has decided to ban the sale of spyware altogether.
 But the government also wants everybody to know that this is in no way an admission of guilt and that it definitely didn’t do anything wrong, thank you very much.

-“We won’t allow any shadow to remain on issues that poison Greek society,” a government spokesperson told journalists on Monday.
+“We won’t allow any shadow to remain on issues that poison Greek society,” a government spokesperson unreassuringly told journalists Monday, in reference to the ongoing scandal.

 Understanding what people are calling Greece’s spyware-fueled “Watergate” is a little complicated, and requires a bit of a digression.